vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 ![CommonBehaviors](images/common-behaviors.png)

 Some of these behaviors are valid for either base type, while others only apply to one.
-For example, ~t (non-transferable) would not make sense for a fungible token, and d (sub-dividable) does not apply to a token with the s (singleton) behavior.
+For example, ~t (non-transferable) would not make sense for a fungible token, and d (divisible) does not apply to a token with the s (singleton) behavior.

 A behavior that is not valid for a specific type or conflicts with another behavior it will include the symbol reference in its incompatible list.